 Google relies on two blacklists, one each for phishing and malware that will warn you if the site you are trying to visit is potentially harmful.

-Then there also is the Trusted Platform Modules that serves as a means of verification of the sites.
+Then there are the Trusted Platform Modules that serve as a means of verification of the sites.
 The browser also scans downloads to ensure nothing untoward gets in that way.